GodotSteam/GodotSteam/README.md

 Quick How-To
 ----------
+- Download the [pre-compiled editor from the Release section](https://github.com/Gramps/GodotSteam/releases) and unpack it.

+**Alternatively, to compile it yourself:**

 - Download this repository and unpack it.
-- Download and unpack the [Steamworks SDK](https://partner.steamgames.com); this requires a Steam developer account.
+- Download and unpack the [Steamworks SDK 1.55](https://partner.steamgames.com); this requires a Steam developer account.
+  - Please see "Known Issues" above about versions.
 - Download and unpack the [Godot source 3.x](https://github.com/godotengine/godot).
-- Move the following to godotsteam_server/sdk/:
+- Move the following to godotsteam/sdk/ folder:
 ````
     sdk/public/
     sdk/redistributable_bin/